PowerDNS/pdns-sysrepo/documentation/index.rst

 * Read own configuration
 * Read PowerDNS configuration from sysrepo's running datastore
-* Write PowerDNS configuration file
+* Write PowerDNS configuration file and restarts service
 * Register callbacks for configuration changes
 * Notify systemd that it has started
-* Wait for callbacks to be called (loop)
+* Wait for callbacks to be called
    * On configuration change
       * Write new PowerDNS configuration file
       * Send IPC to systemd to restart PowerDNS Service
+   * On zone change
+      * Use API to set the zone's config

 .. toctree::
    :maxdepth: 2